 Once the pot is prepped, set it to the side.

-How do I make the Irish Soda Bread?
+How Do I Make the Irish Soda Bread Dough?

-Use your hands to toss the dry ingredients together in a mixing bowl for a minute.
-You just want to make sure the ingredients are well combined.
+To make the soda bread dough, use your hands to toss the dry ingredients together in a large mixing bowl for a minute.
+You want to make sure the ingredients are well combined.

 Next, shred the very cold butter into the dry ingredients.
 Cold butter is essential in this recipe because you want it to hold its shape after mixing it with the dry ingredients.
 Use your fingers to break the butter into smaller pieces and coat it with the dry ingredients.
 The mixture should resemble coarse cornmeal when you’re done.